 - Are you struggling to know where to begin with strengthening your tummy post baby?

 If you answered yes to any of the above then you might have an abdominal separation.
 This is a common problem after having a baby.
 The good news is that this problem can get better with Specialist Physiotherapy.
 Our Women’s Health Physiotherapist can help to assess your stomach and advise you on how to begin strengthening your muscles to flatten your stomach again!
 It’s never too late to strengthen your abdominals, even if you did have your children several years ago.

 What is a 'mummy tummy'?

 During your pregnancy, your stomach muscles will stretch to make room for your growing baby bump.
-The top layer of stomach muscles (Rectus Abdominus) or 'six pack muscles' separate from their attachment to the midline connective tissue called the Linea Alba.
+The top layer of stomach muscles (Rectus Abdominis) or 'six pack muscles' separate from their attachment to the midline connective tissue called the Linea Alba.
 In many women the stretched muscles will come back to normal after having a baby.
-In about 50% of women however, they will be left with abdominal separation called Rectus Abdominus Divarification (RAD).
+In about 50% of women however, they will be left with abdominal separation called Rectus Abdominis Divarification or diastisis (RAD).
 Separation of the abdominals will cause weakness of the muscles and can potentially lead to back pain or increased risk of hernias.